aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 to enable through CloudFormation or deploy it automatically to an AWS Organization, OU or list of accounts through service managed stack-sets from your management account or stack-set delegate account.

+## Monitoring alarms in "Management Account"

+In case you have alarms in the AWS Organizations management account but are deploying the Alarm Dashboard in another account, you will need to manually deploy `event_forwarder.yaml` in the management account in all regions that you want to receive alarms from.
+This is because of that even if the `event_forwarder.yaml` is deployed as a managed stack set it won't get deployed in the management account.

 ## Tips

 Try setting up a CodeCommit repository where you store your code.
 Set up a CI/CD pipeline to automatically redeploy your dashboard.